nvnenasheva/trailflow/docs/README.md

 TrailFlow has **two layers** that work together:

 1. **Risk estimation.**
    A calibrated model predicts the **no-show probability** for each upcoming visit.
 You can score a **single visit** (for quick checks) or a **batch** (JSON/CSV) to triage a list and mark the Top-K% highest-risk cases.
-Because we calibrate the model, the probability (p_i) approximates the true frequency — which lets us convert risk into money.
+Because we calibrate the model, the probability (p_i) approximates the true frequency, which lets us convert risk into money.

 2. **Business impact & decision policy.**
    Given the loss per missed visit (L), the **cost** and expected **uplift** (risk reduction) of an action, we compute **Expected Net Benefit**: ${ENB}_{i,a}= L * p_i * uplift_a - cost_a$
    We then choose **whom to target** and, optionally, **which action** (SMS/call/voucher/reschedule) to apply so that period ENB is **maximized** under your **budget** and operational caps (contact limits, quiet hours).
 Outputs include a transparent target plan plus **Spend**, **Benefit**, **ENB**, and **ROI**.

-**Why it matters:** we don’t optimize AUC in isolation — we optimize **euro impact**.
+**Why it matters:** we don’t optimize AUC in isolation - we optimize **euro impact**.
 Accurate, calibrated probabilities drive better targeting; the ENB layer turns those probabilities into concrete savings and a plan you can execute.

 ## Probability of "no-show" (effective probability)